 "עליהם" In other words, the Targum uses the double translation or the word at the end of one verse and extends that word to the following verse, in order to clarify the connection between the sins in 5.7 and the praise of God in 5.8.
 The precedence and acceptance of the consensus on the tradition of the verse division is also expressed in the description of the Targum that accompanies the reading in the synagogue, where there is a set number of verses after which the reader is stop and the translation is read; and in the many manuscripts of treating, in which each verse is followed by the translation of that verse.

 Double translation that reflects two reading traditions is also found in the internal division of the verses.
 In Zachariah 14, for example, there is a description of a plague that will befall any nation that does not go up to Jerusalem to celebrate the Sukkot festival.
 Zachariah 14.18 states that if Egypt will not go up, it will not be stricken by plague.
 That verse is not logical.
 If Egypt does not go up to Jerusalem, why will it not be stricken by plague?
 The cantillation marks reflect awareness of this difficulty, and divide the verse such that the first part ends with ולא עליהם – ‘not on them’ – while the second part starts with ‘will be the plague’.
 In other words, the cantillation marks address the problem, but the resulting verse is difficult to understand.
-In the Targum the word meaning ‘on them’ is repeated in both parts of the verse, as if it states:
+In the Targum the word "עליהם" meaning ‘on them’ is repeated in both parts of the verse, as if it states:

 ‘And if the kingdom of Egypt will not go up and will not come, (the Nile shall) not rise for them (יסק להון), but upon them (עליהון) shall be the plague’.